wkrueger/nextpress/README.md

 - static helper methods: `tryMw`, `appendJsonRoutesFromDict`
 - Overrideable `jsonErrorHandler`

-The 2 methods above RETURN a router, you still has to write `app.use(router)` to bind it to the main express instance.
+The the `createRouter` methids RETURN a router, you still has to write `app.use(router)` to bind it to the main express instance.

 Cut-down sample: